monome/docs/docs/norns/script-reference.md

 a = arc.connect()
 ```

-- `a:led(ring, x, val)` set state of single LED on this arc device.
+- `a:led(ring, x, val)`, sets state of single LED on this arc device.
-- `a:all(val)` set state of all LEDs on this arc device.
+- `a:all(val)`, sets state of all LEDs on this arc device.
-- `a:segment(ring, from, to, level)` create an anti-aliased point to point arc - segment/range on a specific LED ring.
+- `a:segment(ring, from, to, level)`, creates an anti-aliased point to point arc - segment/range on a specific LED ring.
-- `a:refresh()` update any dirty quads on this arc device.
+- `a:refresh()`, updates any dirty quads on this arc device.
 - `a.enc(n, delta)`, encoder event handler function.

 ### midi